-While NEFT and RTGS was introduced by RBI (Reserve Bank of India), IMPS was introduced by National Payments Corporation of India (NPCI).
+While NEFT and RTGS were introduced by RBI (Reserve Bank of India), IMPS was introduced by National Payments Corporation of India (NPCI).
 Read further to learn more about these three payment systems.

 National Electronic Funds Transfer (NEFT) is a payment system that facilitates one-to-one funds transfer.
 Using NEFT, people can electronically transfer money from any bank branch to a person holding an account with any other bank branch, which is participating in the payment system.
 Fund transfers through the NEFT system do not occur in real-time basis and the fund transfer settles in 23 half-hourly batches.

-Real Time Gross Settlement (RTGS) is another payment system in which the money is credited in the beneficiary’s account in real-time and on a gross basis.
+Real-Time Gross Settlement (RTGS) is another payment system in which the money is credited in the beneficiary’s account in real-time and on a gross basis.
 The RTGS system is primarily meant for large value transactions that require and receive immediate clearing.

 - Fund Transfer Limit

 The maximum and minimum amount of money allowed for transfer by each payment system may differ.
-Therefore, fund transfer value is an important factor in determining which fund transfer method will be appropriate for you.
+Therefore, fund transfer value is an important factor in determining which fund transfer method will be appropriate for a customer.

 - Service Availability

 Some payment systems are available for 24*7 while others have specific timings.
 Payment systems that are available 24*7 allow remitters to initiate money transfers anytime and any day.
 However, the funds will settle only when the service is available.